 Samsung’s anti-screen door effect technology delivers twice the pixel count of the display resolution.
-This equates into you getting a high level of clear, crisp, and seamless racing adventure.
-The AKG-tuned headphones of the Odyssey plus will deliver real life race sounds coming at you from all directions.
+This equates into you getting a high level of clear, crisp, and seamless sim racing adventure.
+The AKG-tuned headphones of the Odyssey+ will deliver real life race sounds coming at you from all directions.
 And you can chat with teammates using the built-in microphone.

 Runner-Up: Lenovo Explorer

-Many budget-minded sim racers use the Lenovo Explorer that costs considerably else than other VR headsets.
+Many budget-minded sim racers use the Lenovo Explorer, which is one of our top picks for VR headsets under $200.
 While it’s a low cost headset, it doesn’t disappoint in terms of ease of use and resolution.
 It’s a legit plug and play headset with good quality visuals thanks to its dual 2.89” LCD displays with 1440 x 1440 resolution.

 SInce the Explorer doesn’t come with an onboard audio device, you’ll have to use your own.
 Just plug into the included 3.5mm jack and you’re good to go.
-All-in-all the Lenovo Explorer is a no-frills VR headset for sim racing that’s more affordable than other comparable models.
+All-in-all the Lenovo Explorer really is one of the best VR headsets for sim racing, and it’s considerably more affordable than other comparable models.

 Also Great: Oculus Rift S

 The Rift S is Oculus’ most advanced PC-powered headset.
 This VR headset features next-generation lenses and a sharper display to deliver bright, vivid colors.
 The lens technology also cuts down on the screen door effect.
-Sim drivers experience a smooth racing experience with this state-of-the-art headset.
+Sim racers experience a smooth gaming experience with this state-of-the-art headset.

 It’s time-consuming to navigate through the many steps required to download & install the software.
 However, once you get past all that, there’s nothing left to do but have fun.
 When you start sim racing with the Oculus Rift S, you’ll understand why many gamers use this headset.

-There is audio built right into the Oculus Rift S, so you can enjoy hearing the roar of engines and the sound of rubber on asphalt.
+There is audio built right into the Oculus Rift S, so you can enjoy hearing the roar of engines and the sound of rubber on asphalt, but it can be upgraded with an external headset.
 The ergonomically-designed headset fits comfortably and securely.
 No matter how engaged you are when sim racing, your headset will stay put.

 The wide field of view is immensely satisfying.
 When you glance to the sides you can see your opponents trying to pass you.
 You’re also given a very realistic sense of speed and depth.
 You can push your sim driving skills to the extreme with the Rift S, which is what sim driving is supposed to be all about!